LDCVia/ldcvia-blog-public/_posts/2016-08-31-toad-in-the-hole.md

 ---
 layout: post
-title: "'Toad In The Hole' is ready!"
+title: "'Toad In The Hole' is ready"
 category: "Releases"
 tags: [api, search, releases, features, toad in the hole]
 ---
 {% include JB/setup %}

 We are delighted to announce the availability of our ‘Toad In The Hole’ release, hot on the heels of ‘Eton Mess’ back in June.
-It’s been just over two years since we started building LDC Via, and the releases keep coming.
+It’s been almost two years since we released LDC Via, and the code keeps coming!

 Whilst this release offers a number of significant improvements and additions (including a brand new comprehensive API documentation site no less), the headline for Toad In The Hole is search: specifically, “domain search” and the ability to do things like use regular expressions (!).